 We are strongly opposed to the two-tiered WDRs and NPDES permit alternative, whereby an SSO occurring previously or in the future would trigger the requirement to apply for an NPDES permit, and agree with several points included in the Staff Report also opposing this concept.
-Since the existing SSS WDRs and the proposed revisions to the SSS WDRs do not authorize SSOs to waters of the United States, there is no need for an NPDES permit.
-The result of triggering an NPDES permit would subject local public agencies to additional and more egregious non-governmental organization (NGO) lawsuits and higher administrative penalties with absolutely no demonstration that this would improve water quality or further reduce SSOs.
-In addition, the time necessary to apply for and receive a new NPDES permit will leave our collection system in regulatory limbo while that permit is being negotiated.
+Since the existing SSS WDRs and the proposed revisions to the SSS WDRs do not authorize sanitary-sewer overflows (SSOs) to waters of the United States, there is no need for an NPDES permit.
+The result of triggering an NPDES permit would subject local public agencies to additional administrative penalties with absolutely no demonstration that this would improve water quality or further reduce SSOs.

-As described in the Staff Report, this alternative would require significant additional Water Board and local Regional Board staff resources to negotiate, track and implement the different permit tiers.
+As described in the Staff Report, this alternative would require significant additional Water Board and local Regional Board staff resources to negotiate, track, and implement the different permit tiers.
 We understand that these staff resources are limited, and believe that they should instead be used to further improve SSO participation and reduction efforts under the existing WDRs.